Gako21/Misery-Business/README.md

 - Reduced duration and intensity of various medical items
 - Lowered food, water and health gains on most, if not all, foods and drinks
 - Added dysentery chance to canned food

+Things I have yet to do:
+- Modify stat display for canned foods with water in them.
+- Modify quest rewards.
+- Modify some loot containers.